The Story of Accidental Tomatoes

 Putting lipstick on a pig

-I still believe that the church is God’s plan for the reconciliation of the world.
-And I believe that the institutional model still works for a lot of people.
+I still believe that the church can be a powerful force for liberation in the world.
+And while it’s clearly evident that our institutional models for church are dying, they still works for a lot of people.

 But there are a lot of us who it’s not working for anymore.
 And no amount of recruiting or cajoling or putting on new window dressings (in Appalachia we call it “putting lipstick on a pig”) is going to change that.